middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 <param ve-image
        url="https://github.com/middletemplelibrary/The-Evolution-of-the-Law-Report/assets/110464039/566bb912-9c69-4ec0-963c-1156fa6640ac">

-## From the preface of Part 6 of Coke’s Reports
-<em>“The reporting of particular cases or examples, is the most perspicuous course of teaching the right rule and reason of the law”</em>

 ## Sir Edward Coke (1552-1634)
 Inner Templar, solicitor-general, attorney-general, Chief Justice of the Common Pleas and the King’s Bench, Sir Edward Coke had a fruitful legal career.
 He published 11 volumes of his law reports, influencing several generations of students.
 Coke believed that the reporting of cases was the most comprehensible way of teaching the correct rule and reason of law (Coke’s Reports, Part 6, Preface, xvii).
 <br><br>